 The following Monday my sister asked to grab lunch with me and I knew this was my chance.
 We braved the winter storm and headed over to the hippest dining car you have ever seen for some major munchin’.
 My sister had never been and I had big plans to order a little bit of everything so she could get the full experience.
 She was a little embarrassed when I asked if we could move to a bigger table after we had been seated at a two-person table, but hey, I needed the space!

 I have to say Hi-Lo is the place I always recommend, if their fun space and killer food weren’t enough, I have never seen such a happy and friendly staff.
-Every employee I have ever encountered give the best service and seem to genuinely enjoy their job.
-Our waitress was totally on board when I rattled off my long order and requested that everything comes out together, because you gotta have a full table for the perfect photo…again my sister was embarrassed.
+Every employee I have ever encountered gives the best service and seems to genuinely enjoy their job.
+Our waitress was totally on board when I rattled off my long order and requested that everything comes out together because you gotta have a full table for the perfect photo…again my sister was embarrassed.

 Their menu is different each year and every bite was sweet and dreamy deliciousness.

 Foodie & Craft Pro